Skip to content

 The better question is: "Are my 4-8 week trends stabilizing when captured consistently?"
 This reframes the entire experience from "am I on schedule?" to "what does my own data show?".
 And it works regardless of which month you are in.

-What to track (so you do not get fooled)
+What should you track on finasteride so you do not get fooled?

-If you are starting finasteride, you need a tracking system in place before you take the first dose.
+You should track hairline and temple photos, crown coverage, a consistency score, and context notes, and you need this system in place before you take the first dose.
 Without pre-treatment baseline photos, you have nothing to compare against.
 Here is the minimum set:

-Many people experience temporary increased shedding in the first few weeks or months.
+Many people experience temporary increased shedding in the first few weeks or months, but shedding alone is not a reliable indicator of whether finasteride is working or failing.
 This is widely discussed online and can trigger extreme anxiety.
 There are a few things tracking helps with here:

 Checkpoints (not guarantees)